schulle4u/yellow-helloworld/README.md

 <p align="center"><img src="helloworld-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

-**TODO:** *Make your own feature based on this example.
+**TODO:** *Make your own extension.
 Have a look inside your `system/extensions` folder.
 Edit files that start with `helloworld`.
 You can edit the language settings in file `helloworld.txt`.
 You can put additional files into your `system/layouts` folder and `system/themes` folder.
 [Learn more about the API](https://datenstrom.se/yellow/help/api-for-developers).*

 ## How to add animated text